-Here at NeuroSupport Services, our associates help in implementing strategies and plans, produced by the Multidisciplinary team (MDT) on a day-to-day basis.
+Here at NSS, our support staff help in implementing strategies and plans, produced by the Multidisciplinary team (MDT) on a day-to-day basis.
 They integrate a variety of disciplines of the MDT to achieve rehabilitation goals for the client.

-Our associates have experience in dealing with mental health, brain injury or other neuro-difficulties and vulnerable populations.
+Our support staff have experience in dealing with mental health, brain injury or other neuro-difficulties and vulnerable populations.

-All associates are sole traders, have their own DBS and Liability and Indemnity insurance.
+All support staff are sole traders, NSS provide their DBS and Liability and Indemnity insurance.

-Each associate undergoes online training for a Care Certificate and ABI/TBI Brain Injury Awareness Certificate.
+Each of our support staff undergoes online training for a Care Certificate and ABI/TBI Brain Injury Awareness Certificate and yearly mandatory training.

 "I know it’s the biggest cliché in the book, but let me start by saying no two days are the same in this line of work; so writing about the day in a life of a support worker is a challenge!
 Another cliché, possibly, this is no 9-5 office job.
 Of course there are clerical/administrative duties, as you might expect.
 However, working one to one with my clients and see them fulfil their goals more than compensates for the paperwork.

 Another unexpected consequence of my career choice, is the new interest in hobbies I have discovered directly through working with my clients.
 Again, no two clients are the same!
 Over the last two years I have learnt new skills in gardening, motorbike racing, rock climbing… The list goes on, I even play pool now; and sometimes win!